eezalp/Skylanders-portal-controler/README.md

 save the layout and turn off editing because it will sometimes overwrite the layout.

 If you made it this far you should be done tey it out.
-For Valorant unoplug your mouse before you open Val because of the anti-cheat only one cursor moving device will work at a time.
+For Valorant unplug your mouse before you open Valorant because of the anti-cheat only one cursor moving device will work at a time(sometimes unnessasary just be moving mouse with skylander while Valorant is opening).

 Any issues post in the correct channel in the discord server here: